mg4gh/MGMapViewer/docs/Features/MainMapFeatures/MapMulti/multimap.md

 <img src="./multi_map1.png" width="400" />

-For each tile-based layer (mapsforge, mapstore, maponline) we can get a slider to control the transparency of this layer as it is for </br>the "MAPSFORGE: bw.map" layer and the "MAPSTORES: heatmap" layer in the example above.
+For each tile-based layer (mapsforge, mapstore, maponline) we can get a slider to control the transparency of this layer as it is for the "MAPSFORGE:&nbsp;bw.map" layer and the "MAPSTORES:&nbsp;heatmap" layer in the example above.

 You can toggle the visibility of these sliders via the second quick control: